Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q. How expensive is a real kimono?

 It varies enormously.
 A high-quality hand-painted silk kimono can cost ¥500,000 to several million yen.
 Beautiful antique kimono can be found for as little as ¥3,000–¥10,000 at second-hand shops.
-Polyester kimono start at ¥10,000–¥30,000 and are practical for everyday wear.
+Polyester kimono start at ¥10,000–¥30,000 and are very practical for everyday wear.

 Q. Do Japanese people still wear traditional clothing daily?